Find Nursing Schools

 The total student population at Arkansas State University - Mountain Home is 1,271, which includes 519 full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

-Approximately 4% of the students who attend this school take out loans.
-The average amount of student loans is $4,308 a year.
-The school reports a student loan default rate of 7.3% which is much lower than the average rate of 10.8%!
+17% of ASUMH students take out loans to afford college costs.
+The average amount of student loans is $3,783 a year.
+Students should know that the student default rate at this school is 16.2% which is higher than the national average of 10.8%.

 #24